A Contextual Bandit Approach for Value-oriented Prediction Interval Forecasting: Case Study

 \subsection{Experimental Setups}

 Before reporting results, we discuss the data, model details, benchmarks, and evaluation metrics in this subsection.
 Publicly available hourly wind data in the year of 2012 from GEFCom 2014 is utilized.
-In the day-ahead stage of two timescale operation of VPP, the demand is satisfied by the wind power, the power output of two distributed generators (DGs), and the electricity bought from the day-ahead market.
+In the day-ahead stage of two-timescale operation of VPP, the demand is satisfied by the wind power, the power output of two distributed generators (DGs), and the electricity bought from the day-ahead market.
 The yearly energy price data derived from a real electricity market is used here.
-The detailed two timescale decision model and the corresponding parameters are given in Appendix.
+The detailed two-timescale decision model and the corresponding parameters are given in Appendix \ref{Appendix A}.

 Since the specific model of agent and quantile predictor is not the main focus of the work, quantile multi-layer perception (QMLP) is used as the prediction model for the QR task, and the agent structure in dueling deep Q-network \cite{wang2016dueling} is applied here for the network structure of the agent in the value approximation task.
 Note that there is no restriction to the type of the NN-based model in the proposed framework, and many others can be applied here.
-The quantile predictors’ parameters are summarized in Table \uppercase\expandafter{\romannumeral1}, along with the parameters of the agent summarized in Table \uppercase\expandafter{\romannumeral2}, where the number of neurons in the output layer is equal to the number of actions.
+The quantile predictors’ parameters are summarized in Appendix \ref{Appendix B}, along with the parameters of the agent, where the number of neurons in the output layer is equal to the number of actions.
+Here, we follow the common practice and set the hyperparameters to the default ones according to the past experiences of training QR models for the pinball loss minimization.